 This recipe, comments, and photo were shared with me by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.

-1 cup dry white wine (such as Pinot Grigio or whatever dry white wine you prefer)
+- 1 cup dry white wine (such as Pinot Grigio or whatever dry white sine you prefer)

 Cook pasta according to package directions; drain, reserving 1/2 cup of the pasta water.
 Learn How To Cook Pasta Properly.